navapbc/template-application-nextjs/docs/decisions/app/0005-server-rendering.md

 Cons

 - For sites with live/personalized data, pages would require client-side JS for data fetching.
 This has a few downsides:
   - Client-side JS is required for rendering the loading, success, and error states (e.g. `fetch`, `isLoading`, `useEffect`, `catch`).
 Teams need to define their own code patterns to manage this (e.g hooks, higher-order components) or install third-party dependencies (e.g. [React Query](https://react-query-v3.tanstack.com/)).
 This increases the amount of code to be written and maintained, and can increase code complexity.
+More code and complexity provides more opportunity for introducing bugs.
   - The prerendered HTML file is only a skeleton page in a pending state.
 Although the site might have a fast [First Paint](https://developer.chrome.com/docs/lighthouse/performance/first-contentful-paint), its [Time To Interactive](https://developer.chrome.com/en/docs/lighthouse/performance/interactive/) may still be slow.
 - [Lacks support for Middleware, Internationalized Routing, API Routes, etc](https://nextjs.org/docs/advanced-features/static-html-export%23unsupported-features).